 Objective 19 (1) Maintain an amount of Marbled Murrelet nesting habitat within each landscape unit equal to or greater than the target area listed in Schedule 9.
 (2) Marbled Murrelet habitat referred to in subsection (1) must conform to areas shown in Schedule 11 or must be identified as Class 1 or 2 Marbled Murrelet nesting habitat by a qualified professional.
-Strategy FDU 1 and FDU 2 Prior to conducting primary forest activities in the Skidegate Landscape Unit Plan area, and in collaboration with other licensees operating in the landscape unit, the Holder will identify, maintain and track an amount of Marbled Murrelet habitat consistent with the target amounts listed in Schedule 9 of the
+Strategy for FDU 1 and FDU 2 (1) Prior to conducting primary forest activities in the Skidegate Lake, Honna and Gudal LU and in collaboration with other licensees operating in the LU, the Holder will identify, maintain and track an amount of Marbled Murrelet habitat consistent with the target amounts listed in Schedule 9 of the HGLUOO.
+(2) Consistent with section 19(2), Marbled Murrelet habitat reserved from harvesting will be from the areas shown on Schedule 11 of the HGLUOO or identified as class 1 or 2 nesting habitat through survey by a Qualified Professional.

-HGLUOO.

-2. Consistent with section 19(2), Marble Murrelet habitat reserved from harvesting will be from the areas shown on Schedule 11 of the HGLUOO or identified as class 1 or 2 nesting habitat through survey by a Qualified Professional.